ptrebert/project-diploid-assembly/tutorial.md

 Since Snakemake is a filename-driven workflow engine, it is mandatory to specify the full path of the requested output file to trigger its production.
 Given the large number of useful output files produced by a single pipeline run, this would be cumbersome.
-Hence, it is sufficient to specify the respective [wildcard](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards) values needed to automatically build all output file paths.
+Hence, it is sufficient to specify the [wildcard](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards) values needed to automatically build all output file paths.
 This is achieved as follows: